Pabna Zilla School

 Pabna Zilla School (পাবনা জিলা স্কুল) is the oldest high school in the Pabna District of Bangladesh.
 It provides education from class Three to Ten.
 It has two shifts - morning and day.
 The morning shift starts at 7:15 am and ends at 11.45am.
 And the day shift starts at 12:30 pm and ends at 5:15 pm.
 This only applies from class 6 to 10.
 From class 3 to 5 time slot is lesser than above for both shifts.
 Each shift has a 20 minutes tiffin break after the 3rd period.

 Though it is a boys' school, it has male and female teachers.
-The school has one headmaster and two assistant headmaster.
+The school has one headmaster and two assistant headmasters.
 It has separate groups of teachers for morning and day shift.
 The school has a playground, three buildings (the Administrative Building, the Academic Building, and the Science Building), one hall room, a hostel and a mosque.
-There is a library in ground floor of hostel with 2000+ books & a librarian.
-Students can borrow books and read books.
-It has a computer laboratory, two permanent multimedia class rooms and three individual laboratories for physics, chemistry and biology.
-This school has a big ground where students do their assembly and participate in various sports at tiffin period and after school.
-Even there are individual sports classes for each section ones in a week.
-There are two cycle garage (one is beside the hostel, and other is beside the academic building).
 There is a Shaheed Minar on one side of the playground.